score-spec/score-k8s/README.md

 # Generate namespace manifest and set namespace for all resources
 score-k8s generate score.yaml --namespace=test-ns --generate-namespace
 ```

-### Which namespace will manifests be deployed into?

-Right now, no namespace is specified in the generated manifests so they will obey any `--namespace` passed to the `kubctl apply` command.
-All secret references are assumed to be in the same namespace as the workloads.

 ### How do I modify the generated manifests or add and remove from them?